By Jay Atkinson

 Can the AIS Network data center reliably maintain data availability when a massive storm hits?
 Yes!

 Last night, the Washington, DC, metropolitan area suffered a massive, highly destructive storm replete with high winds, thunder, lightning and heavy rains.
 This afternoon, more than 1.3 million households and businesses across the area are still without power.
 In fact, power company officials are predicting a “multi-day outage.”
 All this bad news comes in the middle of a heat wave when weather forecasters are calling for dangerous heat levels and still more storms.
 We sympathize with those who are still without power and who have suffered property loss.

-Choosing to move your mission critical applications and data from an on-premise hosted environment to a fully managed hosted environment within a secure data center definitely makes good economic sense but it’s also a decision that provides for more reliable protection against power and Internet connection outages.
-That’s a critical value proposition.
+Choosing to move your mission critical applications and data from a casino online on-premise hosted environment to a fully managed hosted environment within a secure data center definitely makes good economic sense but it”s also a decision that provides for more reliable protection against power and Internet connection outages.
+That”s a critical value proposition.